This is a summary of our admissions process. At your Admissions Interview, we will be able to explain anything that might not be clear.

 * Social Days are specific open days where you can find out more about what we offer, through hanging out, chatting, and exploring.
 Because our staff are often busy talking to prospective parents rather than facilitating, Social days are different to the regular Riverstone Village experience.

-If you want to experience full membership but cannot participate regularly for some reason such as distance, please ask about our Guest Policy.
+If you want to experience full membership but cannot participate regularly for some reason such as distance, let’s talk.

 You can choose between our General Fees and our Community Fees.